 For me, modeling began as a career opportunity in 2023.
 I had been going to castings here and there, and then, almost unexpectedly, I was cast in a major Uber taxi ad.
 That was the moment things started to shift for me.
 What truly confirmed it, though, was the way I feel when the camera is on me.
 In everyday life, I am actually quite shy and introverted, but once I am shooting, that all fades away.
 I become more confident, present, and expressive.
 It feels like I am able to show a side of myself that does not usually come out.

-What do you want your photos to reveal about you?
+Meko, what do you hope your photographs reveal about you?

 I want my photos to show my range.
 I can be soft and subtle, but I can also bring energy and presence when the shoot calls for it.

-How do you make a pose feel real?
+Meko, how do you make a pose feel natural and alive?

 Static poses can easily look stiff.
 Very often, the most natural moment happens in between the held poses.
 That is why I like to use movement to flow into a pose instead of simply holding one.
 I also try to begin with a feeling, a mood, or a story.
 Once I connect with that emotion, my body naturally finds a position that feels believable.
 At that point, the pose becomes an expression of the feeling rather than just a shape.